 We do have to determine if they were created from reason and are the sort of thing we want to teach our children and all children of the future.

-Three ways of viewing what we do in the here and now in relation with what has come before are restoration, revisionism, and reframing.
+Three ways of viewing what we do in the here and now in relation to what has come before are restoration, revisionism, and reframing.

 - restoration involves evoking a sense of the past

-- revisionism involves changing interpretation of the past
+- revisionism involves changing the interpretation of the past

-- reframing involved changing how and individuals relates to past occurances
+- reframing involves changing how an individual relates to past occurrences

 It is research that allows you to identify and work with these ways of interacting with elements of the past.
 No matter what research you have done on a topic, you should document these aspects of how you conducted your research.